Trapping and commutative Boolean networks: Lille networks

 A graph is \Define{oriented} if $(u,v) \in E \implies (v,u) \notin E$ for all $u \ne v$.
 Let us say that a graph is \Define{triangular} if the only cycles in the graph are its loops; in other words, the vertices can be sorted such that the adjacency matrix is triangular.
 Say a graph is \Define{sink-terminal} if all its terminal components have cardinality one.

 Let us say a network is \Define{Distinct Principal Trapspaces} (DPT) if $T_f( x ) \ne T_f( y )$ for all $x \ne y$; in other words, $f$ is DPT if and only if $\TrappingGraph( f )$ triangular.
+A \Define{fixed point} of $f$ is a configuration $x$ such that $f(x) = x$; we denote the set of fixed points of $f$ by $\Fix( f )$.
 We say a network is \Define{Trapspace-FP} if every trapspace of $f$ contains a fixed point.
 The equivalence between Trapspace-FP and Sink-terminal $\TrappingGraph$ is given in Lemma \ref{lemma:sink_terminal_T} below; its proof is straightforward and hence omitted.
 We strengthen this notion in two ways: a network is \Define{Interval-FP} if every interval contains a fixed point; it is \Define{Interval-UFP} if every interval contains a unique fixed point.

-Recall that a Boolean network is \Define{fixable} if and only if there is a word $w$ over the alphabet $[n]$ such that $f^w(x)$ is a fixed point for all $x$.
+Recall that a Boolean network is \Define{fixable} if and only if there is a word $w$ over the alphabet $[n]$ such that $f^w(x)$ is a fixed point for all $x$ \cite{AGRS20}.
 Equivalently, $f$ is fixable if and only if all its asynchronous attractors are fixed points, i.e. $\Asynchronous( f )$ is sink-terminal.

 \begin{lemma} Let $f \in \Functions( n )$.
 The following are equivalent: \begin{enumerate} \item $\TrappingGraph( f )$ is sink-terminal;

 \item for any $x \in \B^n \setminus \Fix( f )$, there exists $y \in T_f(x)$ with $T_f( y ) \subset T_f( x )$;